kirnhans/15418-project/README.md

 We generate different decision trees so our code is not entirely correct, and we are not convinced that our code is displaying accurate speedup for the second two datasets.

 Our code is faster on larger datasets because once they have been copied over, they parallelize well and show the gains of GPU parallelism against the sequential CPU algorithms.
 Different datasets of the same size can affect workload because the impurity of the data set determines the time taken by training and testing.
 A dataset with more attributes is more likely to have more variation and thus more levels, so building the levels of the decision tree takes more time.
-Similarly, testing takes more time on this dataset.

 Our speedup is primarily limited by the overhead of copying data over to the GPUs.
 Every row in the dataset is likely to be in a subset used to train some tree and each GPU thread touches every tree, therefore, the entire dataset had to be copied over.
 For the smallest training set with 512 rows, it took 0.3 seconds just to copy over the data before training the trees, while the R implementation took 0.1 seconds to complete training overall.